-Fielding maintains an additional location in Washington D.C. that houses the Center for the Advancement of STEM Leadership which is funded through a National Science Foundation grant.
+Fielding maintains an additional location in Washington D.C.
 There is no instruction, student services or recruiting from the D.C. location.
 Students do not typically visit either of the Fielding locations because all student services are online.

 The Fielding Graduate University Board of Trustees has approved each degree/credential program offered by the University.